Please select from the menu above.

 - Submit all of the following items (personally during the office hours for doctoral affairs

-or by mail.
-Emailed applications will not be accepted):
+or by letter post.
+Emailed applications will not be accepted, as original signatures are indispensable):

 - Form: Supervision Agreement (Word document, .docx, 285kB).
 If there is a supervision agreement with the HGS, it will be accepted if